yenwhiteoath/exocore/_wiki/mahayana_booklist.md

 ---
 # Mahayana reading list

-- Mahayana Buddhism - The Doctrinal Foundations (Paul Williams)
+- **Mahayana Buddhism - The Doctrinal Foundations (Paul Williams)**
   - Excellent academic textbook, covers all traditions chronologically

-I didn't find these very helpful:
 - Awakening of Faith in the Mahayana
 - A Guide to the Bodhisattva Way of Life
+  - I didn't find those last 2 very useful

 ## Sutras
 Red Pine for Heart/Diamond, BDK or Shambhala are good for others.